agustinustheo/ansible-fabric-starter/README.md

 cd ansible-fabric-starter
 ```

-If your instances are debian-based (having apt package manager) you can automatically install python via:
+If your instances are debian-based (having apt package manager) you can automatically install python3 via:

 ```bash
 ansible-playbook install-python.yml -i hosts_raft.yml